Kentucky Derby Winners: Full List, Results and History (1875–2026)

 Where and when is the Kentucky Derby held every year?

-Who was the youngest jockey to win the Derby?
+Who was the youngest and oldest jockey to win the Derby?

 Alonzo Clayton was 15 when he won aboard Azra in 1892.
 James “Soup” Perkins also won at 15 aboard Halma in 1895.
 Bill Shoemaker was the oldest winner at age 54 on Ferdinand in 1986.